 Acknowledgments.
-The research leading to this paper was partly performed within the framework of the project Evaluation and Management of the Water Resources of Sterea Hellas, project 8976701, funded by the Greek Ministry of Environment, Regional Planning and Public Works, Directorate of Water Supply and Sewage.
-We wish to thank the directors I. Leontaritis and T. Bakopoulos and the staff of this directorate for the support of this research.
-We also thank the personnel of the Athens Water Supply and Sewage Corporation and the Public Power Corporation for providing the necessary data for the case study and N. Mamassis and C. Anifanti for assisting in the preparing and criticizing the historic data records.
-The project manager, T. S. Xanthopoulos, is warmly thanked for his support throughout this work.
-We are grateful to the reviewers K. Ponnambalam, S. A. Johnson, and J. R. Stedinger for their constructive comments on an initial manuscript submitted in April 1995.
-We also thank the Associate Editor, S. A. Johnson, and an anonymous reviewer for their comments on the final version of the paper.
+The research leading to this paper was partly performed within the framework of the project Evaluation and Management of the Water Resources of Sterea Hellas, project no 8976701, funded by the Greek Ministry of Environment, Regional Planning and Public Works, Directorate of Water Supply and Sewage.
+We wish to thank the directors I. Leontaritis and Th.
+Bakopoulos, and the staff of this Directorate for the support of this research.
+We also thank the personnel of the Athens Water Supply and Sewage Corporation and the Public Power Corporation for providing the necessary data for the case study, and N. Mamassis and Ch.
+Anifanti for assisting in the preparation and criticizing of the historic data records.
+The project manager, Th.
+S. Xanthopoulos is warmly thanked for his support throughout this work.
+We are grateful to the reviewers K. Ponnambalam, S. A. Johnson and J. R. Stedinger, for their constructive comments on an initial manuscript submitted in April 1995.
+We also thank the Associate Editor, S. A. Johnson and an anonymous reviewer for their comments on the final version of the paper.